 About Julian Bishop

 Life in a few paragraphs: I grew up in Castle Combe, Wiltshire where my parents had an antique shop.
 I went to the village school and afterwards to a school in Bath.
 Most of my childhood was spent walking dogs and reading Moomintroll books.
 I won a place at Pembroke College in Cambridge where I read English and edited the student newspaper.
-Became obsessed by Seamus Heaney’s work (still am…).
+Became obsessed by Ted Hughes and Seamus Heaney’s work (still am…).

 My first job was as a cub reporter on The South Wales Echo where I rose to the giddy heights of being Rock Correspondent.
 Somehow managed to interview U2, Motorhead and Michael Jackson (yes, really).
 I had hair in those days… Attempted to manage a band from Treorchy called The Peruvian Hipsters.
 Then I got a job with BBC Radio Wales followed by a job on TV.